MoebiuZ/OpcodeOne/doc/arch/OpcodeOne_Technical_Documentation.md

 All O¹ registers are 24-bits wide.

-The following table shows the available registers and their binary encoding withing instructions.
+The following table shows the available registers and their binary encoding within instructions.

 | Register | id   | bin  | Description      | Access     |
 |----------|------|------|------------------|------------|